 - 1. Effective control of emerging threats, obtaining the status of a satisfyingly low level of threats. - 2.
 Recovery of security in a situation where it has been lost. - 3.
 Optimization, for specified individual or collective active social actors, of the level of multiareal understood security. - 4.
-To encourage in the social and personal consciousness about the need for self-improvement and trichotomal (mendevelopment, along enabling tal/social/material) with the motivation and attitudes that result in individual and collective activities, resulting in a comprehensive development of individual or collective active social actors, including their autonomous defenceness.
+To encourage in the social and personal consciousness about the need for self-improvement and trichotomal (mental/social/material) development, along with enabling the motivation and attitudes that result in individual and collective activities, resulting in a comprehensive development of individual or collective active social actors, including their autonomous defenceness.